-Given its nimble design, ECHO has been able to move quickly to study the impact of the COVID-19 pandemic on children.
-To date, ECHO has awarded 6 supplemental awards to current grantees to support COVID-19 research.
-This includes studies examining the impact of school closures and remote learning on child well-being with an emphasis on racial and social inequities and the impact of SARS-CoV-2 stress, infection, and immunity on birth outcomes.
-The program has also developed a COVID-19 questionnaire to assess the impact of the pandemic across all study participants enrolled in ECHO cohorts.
-More than 10,000 questionnaires have been completed to date, which will help better elucidate the impact of the pandemic on a diverse array of children.
+Given its nimble design, ECHO was able to move quickly to study the impact of the COVID-19 pandemic on children.
+Leveraging existing research infrastructure, ECHO has funded multiple awards to support COVID-19 research.
+Key studies have examined the impact of school closures and remote learning on child well-being with an emphasis on racial and social inequities and the impact of SARS-CoV-2 stress, infection, and immunity on birth outcomes.
+The program also developed a COVID-19 questionnaire to assess the impact of the pandemic across all study participants enrolled in ECHO cohorts to help better elucidate the impact of the pandemic on a diverse array of children.
 ECHO has also employed innovative methods, like remote research tools for informed consent, interventions, and data and sample collection, to perform research in the face of lab closures and other challenges posed to research projects.

-Despite the challenges of the last year, ECHO-funded researchers continue to advance our understanding of the ways that environmental influences impact maternal and child health and wellbeing.
-For instance, one ECHO-funded study of 255 pregnant women found study participants were exposed to 199 unique chemicals.
-Education and behaviors, such as nail polish use, helped predict levels of chemical exposures.
-Moving forward, the study will connect these chemical exposures to maternal and infant health outcomes to identify how chemicals influence human health and provide clues to prevent health problems.
+ECHO-funded researchers continue to advance our understanding of the ways that environmental influences impact maternal and child health and well-being.
+For instance, one ECHO-funded study found that pregnant individuals who had attained a college degree had lower levels of oxidative stress than those who had not completed high school, indicating that lower educational attainment may be associated with poorer prenatal health outcomes.
 Another ECHO study evaluating the connection between sleep quality and children's life satisfaction found that children who sleep well have happier lives than those who do not sleep as well.
 The study offers findings to inform future studies that want to test specific ways to improve children's well-being through interventions to improve sleep quality.